logicahealth/eHMP/adk/product/production/documentation/adk/ui-library/components.md

 :::

 ::: definition
-UI Components can be acccessed and used by calling:
+UI Components can be accessed and used by calling:
 ### **ADK.UI.[component-name]** ###
 :::